 Please note: This ACE Score calculator is not meant to be a screening tool or to be used beyond measuring your own ACEs.

-The ACE Study measured 10 types of adverse childhood experiences:
+The original ACE Study measured 10 types of adverse childhood experiences: